This post contains affiliate links. Please see our disclosure policy.

-Yes, standing ab exercises can be as effective if not more effective than core work on the mat.
+Yes, standing up exercises for a flat stomach can be as effective if not more effective than core work on the mat.
+And I’m not surprised, because my fans have been asking me for the best standing abs workouts and off-the-floor exercises for years.

 Chris Freytag wearing a pink tank top and black leggings doing a cross body bicycle crunch.